Mavinga National Park: Biology and ecology

 There are five identified habitats in the two parks: open woodland, dense woodland, open grassland, aquatic vegetation, and cultivated land.

 Flora

-Dense miombo woodland occurs between the Longa and Cuito rivers and dominated by Brachystegias, Julbernadia, Guibortia, and probably Cryptosepalum species.
+Dense miombo woodland occurs between the Longa and Cuito rivers and dominated by Brachystegia, Julbernadia, Guibortia, and probably Cryptosepalum species.
 Cultivated land is prominent in the northern areas around the towns of Longa and Cuito Cuanavale.

 Fauna

 The three-decades long Angolan Civil War contributed to the serious decline of the once abundant wildlife communities, particularly larger mammals.
 VERISSIMO (2008) states that more than 150 species of mammals occurred historically in Kuando Kubango.

 Fire

-The landscape of Mavinga National Park is characterized as a fire-dependent Savanna.
+The landscape of Mavinga National Park is characterized as a fire-dependent savanna.
 Lightning during the rainy season can ignite fire.
 Fires ignited by subsistence farmers resident in the park also occur.

 Recreation

 Kavango-Zambezi Trans-frontier Conservation Area

-The park falls within the Kavango Zambezi (KAZA) Transfrontier Conservation Area (TFCA), which embraces contiguous parts of southeast Angola, northern Botswana, northeast Namibia, southwest Zambia, and western Zimbabwe (Figure 1).
+The park falls within the Kavango Zambezi (KAZA) Transfrontier Conservation Area (TFCA), which embraces contiguous parts of southeast Angola, northern Botswana, northeast Namibia, southwest Zambia, and western Zimbabwe.
 It contains a mosaic of protected areas, interspersed with extensive communal lands in which small-scale pastoral and agro-pastoral land use is practiced.